The Global Carbon Budget as a cointegrated system: Trends and cointegration in the Global Carbon Budget

-\cite{BHK2023} report comprehensive unit root test results on the data set.
-The four main variables are all found to be (trend-)stationary I(1) processes.
-The SOI is found to be stationary.
-With this in mind, the model equations in \eqref{E:sinks} and \eqref{E:GCB} suggest that our system of $p=4$ variables is nonstationary I(1) and contains three linear cointegrating combinations that are stationary~I(0).
-We model the variables collected in $Y_t=(S^L_t, S^O_t, E_t, C_t)'$ in the vector autoregressive (VAR) framework, and the analysis thus fits perfectly in the cointegrated VAR (CVAR) setup; see \citet{Johansen1995,Juselius2006}.
+Because emissions are modeled as a random walk \eqref{E:emiss}, and the deviation processes $X_{i,t}$, $i=1,\dots,4$, are all stationary, the model equations in \eqref{E:sinks} and \eqref{E:GCB} suggest that our system of $p=4$ variables is nonstationary I(1) and contains three linear cointegrating combinations that are stationary~I(0).
+We model the variables collected in $Y_t=[S^L_t, S^O_t, E_t, C_t]'$ in the vector autoregressive (VAR) framework, and the analysis thus fits perfectly in the cointegrated VAR (CVAR) setup; see \citet{Johansen1995,Juselius2006}.
+Within this systems framework, univariate properties are less relevant (if, e.g., one variable is stationary, then it will appear with a unit vector in the cointegration matrix).
+For this reason, we do not report univariate unit root or stationarity tests but refer to \cite{BHK2023}.

 The CVAR model for a $p$-dimensional vector time series $Y_t$ is given in vector error-correction model (VECM) form as